joealewine/fabric/docs/source/create_channel/create_channel_overview.rst

 Because of the fundamental role that channels play in the operation and governance of Fabric, we provide a series of tutorials that will cover different aspects of how channels are created.
-The :doc:`create_channel` tutorial describes the operational steps that need to be taken by a network administrator.
+The **Create a channel** tutorial describes the operational steps that need to be taken by a network administrator.
 The :doc:`create_channel_config` tutorial introduces the conceptual aspects of creating a channel, followed by a separate discussion of :doc:`channel_policies`.